-This course provides you with the opportunity to develop your physiotherapy skills to a higher level, supported by an experienced and dedicated team of staff.
+Develop your physiotherapy reasoning to a higher level, supported by an experienced and dedicated team of staff.

-- Aims to improve your employability by enhancing clinical, management and leadership skills
+- Aims to improve your employability by enhancing clinical reasoning, management and leadership skills.

 Joint Top Modern University for Career ProspectsGuardian University Guide 2021 and 2022